korora-social/korora/docs/design/readme.md

     -   The `korora:Huddle` Actor's outbox should just be `Announce` activities of the original posts by the primary user Actor.
         Ideally, this should mean that remove users browsing the huddle Actor should see the posts shared to that huddle.
 Again, TBD based on what happens in the real world.

+-   A new `korora:boostable` attribute will be added to post activities that are meant to be displayed in a timeline.
+    This attribute will specify if a post is meant to be shared by others.
+    The reason for making this an explicit attribute, instead of deriving it from other attributes into Mastodon's `visibility` attribute is to allow for other software to better interpret a post author's intent.
+    Because most Korora posts will be defined by Mastodon as `limited` visibility, Mastodon users won't be able to boost posts shared to different circles.
+    This is less than ideal because I may want to share something just to one huddle, but allow members of that huddle to further share the post.

 -   Korora will still need to keep track of the traditional Followers/Following paradigm, because while you may be following someone, they may not follow you.
     This is because you may send a post to a huddle which includes people not following you or that huddle.